 Kelly Goulding - Marketing and Communications Executive

 “I went through the process of applying for full time university places while studying my A Levels because that’s what was encouraged at my school – even though my heart wasn’t really in it.
-On A Level results day I achieved the grades I needed to be accepted on all of my offered places.
-By that time I’d decided I wanted to start working and continue my education alongside instead, much to the shock and disappointment of my headmaster!
+On A Level results day, I achieved the grades I needed to be accepted on all of my offered places.
+By that time I'd decided I wanted to start working and continue my education alongside work instead, much to the shock and disappointment of my headmaster!

 I was lucky enough to secure a job as a sales and marketing administrator, by a company who were willing to pay for my ongoing studies and let me have the necessary time out of the office to attend classes.
 I studied a HND for 2 years, then did a further 2 years top up to achieve my degree.
 Being in a business environment from the age of 18 was as valuable to my future as continuing my education.
-Full time university isn’t for everyone; and that’s completely OK!”
+Full-time university isn’t for everyone, and that’s completely OK!"

-Rebecca Dillon – Senior Student Services Adviser
+Rebecca Dillon - Senior Learner Services Adviser

 "I remember walking to school to collect my results.
 The 10 minute walk felt like 10 hours!!